Toyota Camry Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Camry Hybrid are $1,352 a year including full coverage.
-Comprehensive costs around $230, collision insurance costs $422, and liability is $520.
-A policy with just liability insurance costs around $576 a year, and coverage for high-risk drivers costs around $2,932.
-16-year-old drivers pay the highest rates at up to $5,296 a year.
+Average auto insurance rates for a Toyota Camry Hybrid are $1,352 annually for full coverage insurance.
+Comprehensive insurance costs approximately $230 a year, collision costs $422, and liability insurance is estimated at $520.
+A policy with just liability insurance costs approximately $576 a year, with coverage for high-risk drivers costing $2,932 or more.
+16-year-old drivers receive the highest rates at $5,296 a year or more.

 Average premium for full coverage: $1,352

-Price estimates include $500 deductibles, liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and for all Camry Hybrid models.
+Full coverage includes $500 physical damage deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 states and Camry Hybrid trim levels.

-For a 40-year-old driver, Toyota Camry Hybrid insurance prices range from the low end price of $576 for just liability coverage to the much higher price of $2,932 for a driver that may need high-risk insurance.
+For a driver around age 40, prices range go from as cheap as $576 for just liability insurance to a high of $2,932 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.